Hearts, brains and bones: Stolen body parts scandal stretches from Harvard to Kentucky

 Reporter Andrew Wolfson can be reached at (502) 396-5853 or awolfson@courier-journal.com.

-This article originally appeared on Louisville Courier Journal: Harvard stolen body parts scandal: Kentuckian among 8 people charged
+This article originally appeared on Cincinnati Enquirer: Harvard stolen body parts scandal: Kentuckian among 8 people charged